myouesfi/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 `Graph.as_default()` context has been entered, or a global default graph if none has been explicitly created.

-NOTE: The default graph is a property of the current thread.
+*N.B.* The default graph is a property of the current thread.
 If you create a new thread, and wish to use the default graph in that thread, you must explicitly add a `with g.as_default():` in that thread's function.